mingus-sessions/nsmls/CUSTOMIZATION.md

 **Custom version in git**

-You could to push your custom branch to your own repository.
+You could push your custom branch to your own (online) repository.
 This can be done by adding a remote branch.

 For example:
 Make a new repository on codeberg or github.